TheKingAde/AI-Powered-Support-Chatbot-with-Document-Upload/README.md

-# Cursor AI Prompt: Build AI-Powered Support Chatbot with Document Upload
+# AI-Powered Support Chatbot with Document Upload

 ## Project Overview

-Build a **modern, fullstack AI-powered support chatbot** web application that allows users to upload various types of documents (PDF, XLSX, CSV, images, and more) to train/customize the chatbot’s knowledge base.
-The chatbot should integrate with the **OpenAI API** to provide smart, human-like answers based on uploaded content or predefined FAQs.
+Web application that allows users to upload various types of documents (PDF, XLSX, CSV, images, and more) to train/customize the chatbot’s knowledge base.
+The chatbot integrates with the **OpenAI API** to provide smart, human-like answers based on uploaded content or predefined FAQs.

-This project showcases expertise in **NLP, API integration, file processing, and frontend UX/UI with animations**—a strong portfolio piece.

 ---